One of my favorite hikes, Snow Lake in the Alpine Lake Wilderness (my first blog post in 2008), is now so crowded I haven't gone there in a few years.

 My first day of skiing for the season was later than normal, into January.
 The normally 2ish hour trip took almost 4 hours.
 For the first time, I paid over $100 for a lift ticket ($139.50!).
 And after a fast and hard fall on the top of my second run, I ended up with a injured shoulder and had to ride down the mountain for the first time in a ski patrol toboggan.

 These were not the sort of firsts I was striving for.

 |The run where I was carried down in a toboggan.|

 Fortunately the shoulder was just badly bruised and nothing major torn, broken, or dislocated.
 So a week or so later I did my first of what I hope will be weekly polar bear open water plunges.
 Or, as they call it in the United Kingdom, wild swimming.

-When I tell people about it, most think I'm insane/crazy/off my rocker, but a few say, cool!
+When I tell people about it, most think I'm crazy for doing it, but a few say, cool!
 I saw a friend's posts on FaceBook about doing it near my home and asked to join her.
 The next week another friend joined in, and she's hard to get out of the water.

 |My very first cold water plunge.|

 My favorite spot so far is the sandy beach at Seattle's Golden Gardens Park, but I did a Lake Washington dip.
 And my friend and I have plans to go to some Salish Sea islands for more plunges in the months ahead.

 After today's chilly plunge (air temp: 44 degrees F, water temp not much more), I discovered that Miri's, the little snack bar just steps away from the beach at Golden Gardens, is a foodie find.
 Chef Gabe pulled some fresh hot huckleberry scones out of the oven just in time to pair with a cup of hot tea after my swim.